 We're all about combining styles (if you couldn't tell from the last one).
 For this, apply a little product to your hair for that slick wet look.
 Try ColorWow Pop & Lock Gloss Treatment ($20), before French-braiding down the back of your head and tying it off securely with a hair tie.

 Here's another wet-look style.
 You know, just for good measure.
-The slicked-back top and minimalist black leather hair cuff make for a super-sleek, somewhat futuristic look.
-(If you're as into the wet look as we are, don't miss our tutorial with celeb hairstylist Chris Appleton.)
+The slicked-back top and minimalist black patent hair cuff make for a super-sleek, somewhat futuristic look.

 We're used to seeing people wrap ribbons around the base of their ponytails, so this look is totally unexpected.
 We like the idea of switching up the norm and wrapping the ponytail itself with a long patterned ribbon.